-I can't recommend using the TwinAir filter for early bikes because it lacks any mounting system for the intake air temperature sensor.
+I can't recommend using the TwinAir filter for early bikes because it does not appear to incorporate any mounting system for the intake air temperature sensor.

 Early TwinAir (P/N 158211) air filter assembly

-The foam filter itself (part number 9350010213) was easily replaced and is still available in the aftermarket.
+The foam filter itself (part number 9350010213) is easy to replace and still available in the aftermarket.
 Unfortunately, there is no simple upgrade path to this system for early bikes.

 Although the later filter system is arguably better, item #3 in the late parts diagram (air filter housing assembly) became unavailable shortly after OSSA's demise.
 It is part number 9330010213.
 If you find one, buy it!